Pawan Khera supports Surjewala, says political fight on between 'demons and humans' | Politics

 He also said the country needs a responsible prime minister, not a ''publicity minister''.

 To a question on Surjewala's comment at a recent rally in Haryana, Khera said, ''The prime minister spoke for 2 hours and 13 minutes in Parliament.
 Sloppy jokes were cracked.
 Slogans were raised.
 You have seen what happened to women in Manipur.
 So, you tell me if this is not a demonic mentality, then what is?''
-Surjewala sparked a row with his remarks on Sunday, calling the BJP and the JJP as parties of ''demons'' and also said those who vote for and support the BJP are of ''demonic tendency''.
+Surjewala sparked a row with his remarks on Sunday, calling the Bharatiya Janata Party (BJP) and the Jannayak Janta Party (JJP) as parties of ''demons'' and also said those who vote for and support the BJP are of ''demonic tendency''.

 Khera said he completely agrees with Surjewala's comment that there is a fight going on today between demons and humans.